s7u512/NSSO-77-SAS/README.md

 ## 3. Contents and Usage

 Read [these instructions](https://github.com/s7u512/NSSO-77-SAS/blob/main/00_Instructions.md) to get started.
 The R scripts in this repository contain the code and comments for reading, estimating, and conducting basic analysis of the unit-level data from Schedule 33.1 of the 77th round by NSSO.
 There are a few supporting files prepared based on the documentation, for use in the scripts.
 I recommend that beginners learn how to create these files on their own.

-I have written a [primer on the process](https://fas.org.in/nsso-survey-sas-2019-using-r-for-beginners/) undertaken here, that will be of use to beginners.

 Read [these instructions](https://github.com/s7u512/NSSO-77-SAS/blob/main/New_Format_Instructions.md) for some help with modifying this script to work with unit-level data in `.nesstar`, `.sav` or `.dta` formats.